 In certain cases, we have the discretionary power to issue a refund without taking into account the above time periods.
 We will generally accept a request for an adjustment submitted to us within six years (eight years in the case of a mutual fund trust) after the end of the taxation year concerned.

-As of 2016, only a graduated rate estate can request a refund after the expiry of the prescribed period, provided the adjustment request is submitted before the end of the 10th calendar year after the taxation year concerned.
-For example, if the taxation year concerned is 2009, you have until the end of the 2019 calendar year to request an adjustment.
+Only a graduated rate estate can request a refund after the expiry of the prescribed period, provided the adjustment request is submitted before the end of the 10th calendar year after the taxation year concerned.
+For example, if the taxation year concerned is 2012, you have until the end of the 2022 calendar year to request an adjustment.
 However, a testamentary trust can request an adjustment for taxation years ended before December 31, 2015.

 We may not issue a refund if the request for an adjustment aims to increase a deduction, where the trust initially elected not to claim the maximum amount allowed.
 We will also not issue a refund if the request is made for retroactive tax planning purposes.